harvard-lil/perma-extension/README.md

 - Make sure you have [the latest version of Node.js](https://nodejs.org/en/) installed on your machine _(18+ recommended)_.
 - Run `npm install` to install dependencies.
 - Use `npm run dev` to start _"development"_ mode.
 This effectively starts `vite build --watch`, creating a new build under `/dist` every time a file changes.
+  + Note: when developing for Mozilla Firefox, you must set the environment variable `TARGET=firefox` prior to executing `npm run dev`.

 ### Install the work-in-progress extension